MicrosoftDocs/sdk-api/sdk-api-src/content/xaudio2fx/index.md

 ## -description

-This header is used by XAudio2 APIs.
+This header is used by xaudio2.
 For more information, see:

 - [XAudio2 APIs](../_xaudio2/index.md)